 Global Data Transfer (GDT) streamlines the relocation process for military and civilian Families.
 Standard data elements such as names, birthdays, and child health records follow Families to their new duty assignments and make the local CYS registration procedure shorter and simpler.

 GDT is part of the CYS in-and-out processing protocol.
-When CYS learns that a Family is moving, the file is exported to the new location.
+When CYS learns that a Family is moving, they work with the family to insure the file is exported to the new location.

 Child Care Fees